serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 ssh-keygen -t rsa -b 4096
 ```

-When asked for a password, just press enter.
+When asked for a password, don't enter anything, just press enter.
 This will create a keypair in `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.

 Copy the public key to the clipboard: